 Config Import Export

-First way you can back up or restore the AWK-3131's configuration with Config Import Export.
+You can back up or restore the AWK-6232's configuration with Config Import Export.

 In the Config Import section, click Browse to specify the configuration file and click Config Import button to begin importing the configuration.